Zymbit-Docs/docs/content/_index.md

 #### December 2024
 -----
 Bootware® 1.2.2 Release (1.2.2-01):
-- Adds ZYMKEY support for CM5.
+- Adds ZYMKEY/HSM4/HSM6 support for CM5.
 - Adds certificate based authentication (dot1x) for ethernet and wifi.
 Includes method to import wpa_supplicant.conf formatted file.
 - Adds support for URLs that include additional parameters after a question mark, such as those used with Azure SAS.
 - Allows either HTTPS or HTTP as valid endpoints.